FrederikRasmussen/GregNothing/README.md

 ## About

-This pack is all about automation and building in a vanill world, with no set end-goal.
+This pack is all about automation and building in a vanilla world, with no set end-goal.

 In this pack you will go through the various stages of GregTech's progression system, with other tech mods such as Forestry, Immersive Engineering, Industrial